mvolkmann/blog/src/neovim.md

     ]])
     ```

+- Describe the desired plugins in `~/config/nvim/lua/plugins.lua`
+  by calling the `use` function for each.

+- To install new plugins added in `plugins.lua`,
+  update previously installed plugins,
+  and delete plugins no longer described in `plugins.lua`,
+  enter `:PackerSync`.

-- To manually update Packer, enter `:PackerSync`.
+- To list the installed plugins, enter `:PackerStatus`.

 ## LSP Zero